seansilvestri/flux-example/README.md

-## This repository has been archived! test1 The Flux examples have moved to [weaveworks/flux-get-started](https://github.com/weaveworks/flux-get-started)
+## This repository has been archived! rambo The Flux examples have moved to [weaveworks/flux-get-started](https://github.com/weaveworks/flux-get-started)